Ercole Roncaglia

-Ercole Roncaglia (Modena, 5 March 1886 - 1965) was an Italian general during World War II.
+Ercole Roncaglia (5 March 1886 - 1965) was an Italian general during World War II.

 Biography

 Roncaglia was born in Modena on 5 March 1886, into a noble family.
 After enlisting in the Royal Italian Army he became an artillery officer; he fought in the First World War, initially as captain of a field artillery regiment, and later, after promotion to major and then to lieutenant colonel, in the staff of the 19th Army Corps.
 By the end of the war he had been awarded a Bronze Medal of Military Valor and a War Cross for Military Valor.
 After promotion to colonel, he was appointed commander of the 22nd Artillery Regiment "Aosta", stationed in Palermo, and then of the 4th Automobile Center from 1933 to 1936.
 Having become a brigadier general on 1 July 1937, he was given command of the artillery of the Turin Army Corps, then of the artillery of the Bologna Army Corps and then of the Frontier Guard of the XIV Army Corps in Treviso.
 On 1 November 1939 he assumed command of the 10th Infantry Division "Piave", stationed in Padua, being promoted to major general on 1 January 1940.